vitiral/wake/DESIGN.md

 Note that by the end of **phasePkgCompete** all pkgs _and_ modules have been fully _defined_, and no more jsonnet needs to be evaluated.

-When modules are being built, they are given only the manifested **json**, not jsonnet objects.
+Note: When modules are being built, they are given only the manifested **json**, not jsonnet objects.
 So jsonnet functions remain only as configuration utilities, whereas module inputs remain only pure data.
+In other words, they only have access to their local config except what has been explicitly manifested as json.

 ## Special Files and Directories

 - [[.pkgFile]] `./PKG.libsonnet` file which contains the call to [[SPC-api.declarePkg]]
 - [[.wakeDir]] `./.wake/`: reserved directory for containing wake metadata.
 Should not be used by users.
 Can contain the following fsentries:
   - `pkgs.libsonnet` file containing the imports to already defined pkgs.
 This is regenerated each cycle in the **phasePkgComplete** with the currently known pkgs.
   - `run.jsonnet` which is used for executing each cycle.
 Essentially each cycle is a call to `jsonnet .wake/run.jsonnet`, with the `pkgsLibFile` updated each time.
   - `fingerprint.json` file which is auto-generated by the build system for local pkgs, and required to match the cryptographic hash for retrieved pkgs or modules.
 This can also contain other non-hashable data like the signature of the fingerprint hash.
   - `localStore/` directory containing only _local_ pkg definitions.
 Used for pkg overrides.
   - `localDependencies.json` file containing a map of `path: pkgId`.
 This is automatically generated when building local dependencies and is used to retrieve "locked" dependencies of external depdendencies.

 ## Appendixes